- No Processing Fees For Buying Terra Coins

 The ZenGo brand operates under the legal umbrella of KZen Networks Ltd, according to Crunchbase.
 The company was founded in 2018 and is incorporated in Tel Aviv, Israel.
 Since its inception, the company has raised USD 24 million from a total of 14 investors.
 New York-based Insight Partners and the Tel Aviv-based Benson Oak Ventures are the lead investors in KZen Networks.
 Their recent Series A funding round in April 2021 raised USD 20 million from 8 investors.

 The ZenGo Savings is directed primarily towards HODLers.
-Users can earn a passive income of up to 4% APY (Annual Percentage Yield) by lending or staking their Bitcoins and thereby adding to the liquidity.
+Users can earn a passive income of up to 3% APY (Annual Percentage Yield) by lending or staking their Bitcoins, and 4% earn yield on Ethereum (ETH), thereby adding to the liquidity.
+Recently ZenGo, in collaboration with Nexo, expanded the Savings Account to include stablecoins like USDT, USDC, DAI, TUSD.
+Users can earn daily interest in their savings account by depositing these supported stablecoins in their wallets, up to 8% on selected coins.
+Here's a list of supported assets with their respective interest rates.

 Lending using Compound will generate real-time interest accruals and will be deposited in the account after the user withdraws the funds from ZenGo Savings to their wallet.
 These rewards will be paid in COMP tokens, the native governance token for Compound Protocol.
 Whereas if a user contributes to ZenGo's liquidity using Nexo tokens, the interest accruals happen on a daily basis in BTC.
 Since this interest payment is clubbed to the user's BTC balance, one may reap additional benefits of compounding interest from their contributions.